john-l-hansen/lindy-ladow-coaching-website/src/content/posts/markdown.md

 ---
 template: blog-post
-title: "Markdown: Syntax"
+title: Tools
-slug: /markdown
+slug: /tools
 date: 2020-03-14 22:53
-description: Dreams Realized
+description: "These personal tools exercise mental, emotional, physical and spiritual muscles.
+The benefits are immense and range in degree and diversity dependent on personal investment. "
 featuredImage: /assets/img.sunrisemessage.jpg
 ---
 ## Overview